VeronicaG24/Assignment2_exp/README.md

 This is a possible implementation of the second assignment of Experimental for Robotics course. <br>
 *For further information about the first assignment see the repository at this link:* https://github.com/VeronicaG24/Assignment1_Exp

-The robot with fixed camera, thanks to the planning of actions, reaches the designated position where the marker is visible, given in coordinates x and y, and starts to rotate to find the correct orientation with which the center of the camera aligns with that of the marker.
+The robot with fixed camera, thanks to the planning of actions, reaches the designated position where the marker is visible, and starts to rotate in order to find the correct orientation with which the center of the camera aligns with that of the marker.
+Once the detection of all the markers has been done, the robot has to come back to the initial position.

-To implement the actions of the robot explained before, we had to work, respectively on the following files:
+To implement the actions explained before, we had to work respectively on the following files:
 * `domain.pddl`, inside `ROS_planning_system` folder of `ROS_plan` package: <br>
-    - we define the actions *rotate*, *goto_waypoint*, and *come_back*.
+    - *Functions* are introduced to count the number of visited waypoints. *Predicates* include conditions like a robot being at a waypoint, a waypoint being visited, or the robot's ability to rotate or move. *Actions* defined include 'rotate', where a robot rotates to find a waypoint, 'goto_waypoint', where the robot moves to a waypoint avoiding terrain, and 'come_back', where the robot returns to the initial position after visiting a certain number of waypoints.

 * `problem.pddl`, inside `ROS_planning_system` folder of `ROS_plan` package: <br>
     - we define the goal of the planning to let the robot accomplish the requirements of finding all markers (waypoints) in the environment and going back to the initial position.
 * To let the pddl action interact with the robot it is necessary to modify the file `my_action.cpp`, inside `my_rosplan_interface` folder. <br>